 Some dogs may cost more when it comes to grooming them; however, it all depends.

 Let's say you own a Poodle, but there’s no law saying that it has to have a weird and wonderful haircut.
-Keeping to a low cost, functional cut can save you a lot of money.
+Keeping to a low cost, simple and functional cut can save you money.
 Try a ‘field’ cut for a no-fuss trim to one inch all over.

-Roll your sleeves up and work up a lather between professional grooming visits.
-Bathing your dog can help to prevent his coat from matting and reduce shedding, allowing you to go longer between visits to the salon.
-The process is, again, simple – watch it below!
+Roll your sleeves up and work up a lather between grooming visits.
+Bathing your dog is simple, and it can help to prevent his coat from matting and reduce shedding, allowing you to go longer between visits to the salon.

-Don’t want to clog up your bath with dog hair and are willing to spend a little extra money?
-Then you can try to find a self-service dog wash in your area.
-Use purpose-built washing and drying facilities at a fraction of the cost of a visit to the groomer.
+Don’t want to clog up your bath with dog hair and you're willing to spend extra?
+Try to find a self-service dog wash in your area.
+Use purpose-built washing and drying facilities at a fraction of the cost of a visit to a groomer's salon.

 Coupons for dog grooming services are all over the internet.
 Sites like Groupon and RetailMeNot.com offer discount codes on professional dog grooming services all the time.
 Sign up to get alerts for deals in your area and hunt those down as soon as possible.

 Consider going for a doggy crew cut.
 It will buy you more time between visits and keep Fido’s coat as low maintenance as possible.
 Don't shave the dog's coat completely, but give him a shorter cut than you'd normally would.
-A pair of dog hair clippers will do well.
+A simple pair of cheap hair clippers will do well.